 In 2019/20, the Shire worked on improving its communication with the general public.
 Upon investigation, the Shire found issues in communications Design.
-The revised plan took into consideration internally that affected the level of information shared to feedback requesting more activities for children such as the public.
+The revised plan took into consideration internally that affected the level of information shared to the public.
 Through the implementation of an internal newsletter, internal communication improved and led to a well-informed public.